-Alexa Collins Puts On A Sexy Display In Multi-Colored Thong Swimsuit In Miami
+Alexa Collins Puts On A Sexy Display In Multicolored Thong Swimsuit In Miami

 The first photo in the series captured Collins posed in the middle of a doorway that was surrounded by purple wallpaper.
 A geotag in the update indicated that she was in Miami, Florida.
 The area at her back was bright, and sunshine came spilling in through a window.
 Collins rested one arm on the side of the walkway and ran the opposite hand through her blond tresses.
 She looked down toward the ground with a sultry stare as she showed off her spectacular figure in a skimpy swimsuit.

-The bikini boasted a multi-colored pattern with different hues of pink, green, and orange.
+The bikini boasted a multicolored pattern with different hues of pink, green, and orange.
 The perimeter of the suit was trimmed with black fabric, and it boasted tiny, triangular cups that showcased her ample bust.
 Collins wore a crop top with a slight turtleneck above her chest.
 The garment had long sleeves that were tight on her slender arms, and it featured the same fabric as her bikini top.

 Collins’ bottoms were just as hot, and she wore the thin, string sides high on her hips.
 The scandalous cut of the suit allowed the model to flaunt her trim legs while the bottom of the piece rode low, exposing her chiseled abs in their entirety.

 The second image in the series captured Collins posed in profile.
-She leaned both of her hands against the doorway and gazed into the camera with an alluring stare as she popped her booty out.
+She leaned both hands against the doorway and gazed into the camera with an alluring stare as she popped her booty out.
 Collins styled her long, blond locks with a middle part and added a few loose curls to the frame of her face.

 The third photo in the set treated the model’s fans to a great view of her backside with her bikini tucking deep into her pert derriere and flaunting her slender stems.
-In the fourth shot, Collins treated fans to a view of her front side, and the upload has been a hit.
+In the fourth shot, Collins treated fans to a view of her front side.

 As of this writing, the update has been live for a few minutes, and it’s earned over 2,000 likes and dozens of comments.